shwetgaur/Cards/README.md

-# Card Deck Java Project
+# Card Deck Program

 ## Overview
-This Java project simulates a deck of 52 playing cards using Object-Oriented Programming principles.
-It provides various functionalities, including creating, shuffling, dealing, and comparing cards.
+This Java program simulates a deck of 52 playing cards.
+It provides various operations such as printing the deck, shuffling, dealing cards, and comparing cards based on rank or suit.

 ## Features
-- Create a standard deck of 52 cards.
+- Create a deck of 52 cards.
 - Print the entire deck.
-- Print a specific card by index.
+- Print a specific card based on input.
 - Check if two cards belong to the same suit.
 - Compare two cards by rank.
 - Search for a specific card in the deck.
 - Deal 5 random cards.
 - Shuffle the deck.
+- Menu-driven interface for easy interaction.

-## Files and Classes
+## Classes and Methods
-### `Main.java`
-- Contains the menu-driven program to interact with the deck.

 ### `Card.java`
+- Represents an individual playing card.
-- Represents a single playing card with a suit and rank.
+- Stores the suit and rank of a card.

 ### `Deck.java`
-- Manages the deck of cards and implements various operations.
+- Manages a deck of cards using an `ArrayList`.
+- Contains the following methods:
+  - `createDeck()` - Initializes the deck.
+  - `printDeck()` - Displays all cards in the deck.
+  - `printCard()` - Prints a specific card based on user input.
+  - `sameCard()` - Checks if two cards are from the same suit.
+  - `compareCard()` - Compares two cards based on rank.
+  - `findCard()` - Searches for a specific card.
+  - `dealCard()` - Prints 5 random cards from the deck.
+  - `shuffleDeck()` - Shuffles the deck.

+### `Main.java`
+- Contains the main method with a menu-driven program for user interaction.

 ## Commit History and GitHub Link